Amortized Molecular Optimization via Group Relative Policy Optimization: Related Work

 \subsection{Instance Optimization}

-Methods in this category rely on external scoring functions to guide a traversal of chemical space during inference.
-Evolutionary strategies, such as Mol GA \cite{mol_GA}, evolve a population of molecular graphs through mutation and crossover operations.
-While Mol GA serves as a formidable baseline on the PMO benchmark \cite{pmo}, it incurs a high inference-time cost, typically requiring thousands of oracle evaluations per instance to effectively navigate the chemical space.
-Similarly, state-of-the-art models for goal-directed generation like the discrete diffusion model GenMol \cite{genmol} effectively function as instance optimizers.
-Although GenMol utilizes a generalist denoiser, it relies on an iterative ``fragment remasking'' loop, functionally equivalent to Gibbs sampling, to optimize properties.
-This dependence on active inference-time search prevents single-pass optimization.
+While amortized policies evaluate external scoring functions primarily during training, methods in this category actively query these oracles to guide an iterative traversal of chemical space at inference time.
+Because they treat each generation task as a distinct search problem to be solved from scratch, this paradigm broadly encompasses Markov Chain Monte Carlo (MCMC) sampling, latent space search via Variational Autoencoders (VAEs), and evolutionary algorithms.
+Among the latter, Mol GA \cite{mol_GA} serves as a formidable baseline on the PMO benchmark \cite{pmo} by evolving a population of molecular graphs.
+However, it incurs a high inference-time cost, typically requiring thousands of oracle evaluations per instance.
+Similarly, the discrete diffusion model GenMol~\cite{genmol} effectively operates as an instance optimizer during goal-directed tasks.
+Although backed by a generalist denoiser pretrained on over one billion molecules, for property optimization it relies on an iterative ``fragment remasking'' loop, a process functionally equivalent to Gibbs sampling.
+This enforces a dependence on active inference-time search, thereby preventing single-pass optimization.